Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 determines by rule may be appropriately performed by such persons in light of the purposes of this Section.

-Fees for a notary public, agency, or any other person who is not an attorney or an accredited representative filling out immigration forms shall be limited to the maximum fees set forth in subsections (a) and (b) of Section 3-104 of the Notary Public Act (5 ILCS 312/3-104).
-The maximum fee schedule set forth in subsections (a) and (b) of Section 3-104 of the Notary Public Act shall apply to any person that provides or offers to provide immigration assistance service performing the services described therein.
+Fees for a notary public, agency, or any other person who is not an attorney or an accredited representative filling out immigration forms shall be limited to the maximum fees set forth in subsections (a) and (b) of Section 3-104 of the Illinois Notary Public Act (5 ILCS 312/3-104).
+The maximum fee schedule set forth in subsections (a) and (b) of Section 3-104 of the Illinois Notary Public Act shall apply to any person that provides or offers to provide immigration assistance service performing the services described therein.
 The Attorney General may promulgate rules establishing maximum fees that may be charged for any services not described in that subsection.
 The maximum fees must be reasonable in light of the costs of providing those services and the degree of professional skill required to provide the services.

 No person subject to this Act shall charge fees directly or